 When done, pour into bowls and top with a splash of milk and a sprinkle of brown sugar.

 I bought these two porcelain Lions Head bowls years ago and for some reason, they have become the dedicated oatmeal bowls in our house.
 Maybe because they are so cute and the other reason, they keep the oatmeal hot.

 Comfort food for breakfast or dinner

 I am a firm believer in eating breakfast in the morning so try to find something totally delicious and easy to prepare.
-Another reason to eat breakfast is you can eat some great food.
+Another reason to eat breakfast is you can eat some really nutritious like this oatmeal.